keymetrics/pm2-server-monit/README.md

 * Free and used memory space
 * Operating System
 * All processes running
+* TTY/SSH opened
+* Total opened files
 * Network speed (input and output)

+##Requirements

+This pm2 module currently uses `ifconfig` to get network status on linux machines, usually installed by default.
+If not, install with `sudo apt-get install net-tools`.

 # pm2-server-monit